 The authors concluded that feeding a single daily dose of a multiple allergenic protein food supplements to healthy infants is accepted by parents, with a high study completion rate of 88%, equivalent in each arm.

-As pediatricians, we play a critical role in educating parents on all aspects of prevention, and this should include the opportunity to protect against food allergies.
+As pediatricians, we play a critical role in educating parents on all aspects of prevention, and the role of smart, multi-food introduction to help train your baby's growing tummy.
 Clinical evidence supports the preventable nature of food allergies when attention is paid to critical periods of immune development during infancy and toddlerhood.
-Recommendations have changed to guide parents to adopt the early and consistent introduction of a diverse diet of food allergens to protect their infants.
+Recommendations have changed to guide parents to adopt the early and consistent introduction of a diverse diet of food allergens.

 About the Author